Scopecr/holbertonschool-shell/README.md

-This depository has the basics codes for Shell
+This repository has the basics codes for Shell